Global existence for null-form wave equations with data in a Sobolev space of lower regularity and weight: Bound for

 We may focus on a priori estimates for the local solutions.
 Let us first consider the case where initial data are smooth and compactly supported so that there exists a constant $R>0$ such that ${\rm supp}\,\{f,g\}\subset \{x\in{\mathbb R}^3:|x|<R\}$.
 Moreover, we know that the local solution is smooth and satisfies

 John proved (\ref{fps}) for $C^2$ solutions for scalar wave equations (see \cite{John1981}, \cite{John1990}), and his proof is obviously valid for the systems (\ref{eq1}) under consideration.
 We temporarily assume the regularity and support conditions on the data because the proof of Theorem \ref{maintheorem} becomes easier.
-Note, however, that all the constants $C$ appearing below in the course of a priori estimates will never depend upon this constant $R$, and these conditions can be finally removed by the standard argument.
+Note, however, that all the constants $C$ appearing below will never depend upon this constant $R$, and these conditions can be finally removed by the standard argument.

 Recall the definition of $D(f,g)$ (see (\ref{small7})).
 To prove the global existence, we must assume that the initial data $(f,g)$ is smaller than we have done in (\ref{dontforgetsmall}).
 That is, using some appropriate constants which will appear later in our discussion, we assume